MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 ## Start Doing

-- Optimize ammount of branches, commits to avoid cluttering the project.
+- Optimize amount of branches, commits to avoid cluttering the project.

 ## Lessons Learned